ETHZ-TEC/LWB/README.md

 The latter contains all application-specific parameters, which you may adjust to your needs.
 The application logic in `lwb-test.c` runs within its own Contiki process.
 The process first starts LWB and then enters its main loop.
-LWB controls when the application process may continue its execution:
+LWB controls when the application process continues its execution:

 `PROCESS_YIELD_UNTIL(ev == PROCESS_EVENT_POLL);`